-The Correct Way to Hold a Hamster
+How to Hold a Hamster

 Always hold your pet with two hands.
 Hamsters are like a slinky toy; they have a way of leaning backward or forward and "pouring" out of your hands.
-One hand should support the entire bottom from the bottom while the other hand should cup around the hamster's shoulder and over his rear.
+One hand should support the entire bottom from the bottom while the other hand should cup around the hamster's shoulder and over their rear.

 Monitor Other Pets